 8. Managing Today’s Multigenerational Workforce

-Never before in the business world has there been such a diversity of generations in the workforce, the Veterans (1922-1944), the Boomers (1945 – 1960), the Xers (1961 – 1980) and the Nexters (1980 – 2000).
+Never before in the business world has there been such a diversity of generations in the workforce: the Veterans (1922-1944), Boomers (1945 – 1960), Xers (1961 – 1980), Gen Y (1980 – 2000), and Gen Z (2000 to present).
 Each of these generations has different values, needs and motivating factors, which can sometimes make it challenging for managers to understand where their employees are coming from.
 In this module we discuss the various generations that presently coexist in the workplace.
 We review their typical traits and explore what each of these generations is looking for from an organization.
-In this module, managers will learn strategies for motivating, coaching and developing employees from different generations, allowing them to create an environment that is conducive to attracting and retaining talent from a cross-section of individuals.
+In this module, managers will learn strategies for motivating, coaching and developing employees from different generations, and how these new generations manage and lead - allowing them to create an environment that is conducive to attracting and retaining talent from a cross-section of individuals.

 9. Building Individual and Team Momentum

 Study after study has shown that teams are more productive and creative when they can achieve high levels of participation, collaboration, and cooperation among members.
 In this module we will identify and practice processes for managers to build mutual trust among their direct reports and develop a sense of both group identity and group efficacy in order to produce higher productivity.
 On both an individual and a team basis, effective managers also consistently recognize effort and reward results.
 This module will help participants develop the skills to motivate, recognize, and reward employees’ productive behavior.
 We will explore both individual and team motivators and identify specific reward and recognition strategies for participants to employ with their direct reports.

 Time management is not a single issue, it is multidimensional.
 During this module, each individual will be provided a time management assessment, which will highlight their strengths and weaknesses in various categories including goals, priorities, interruptions, delegation and procrastination.
 Each individual will develop an individual improvement plan to change habits and build action plans for the future.